 Over the coming months, stakeholders should monitor these key streams:

 With respect to enforcement, the landscape remains fluid and high-risk.
-As of September 2025, there is no formal timeline for repeal or amendment, and the default position is a broad-based prohibition.
+As of August 2026, there is no formal timeline for repeal or amendment, the default position is a broad-based prohibition on flower-derived products, and the pending CJEU referral is the most likely inflection point.

 For ongoing regulatory tracking, compliance strategy, and up-to-date intelligence on the Italy CBD ban 2025 and other global cannabis rules, trust CannabisRegulations.ai as your source for clarity in an evolving market.

 Italy’s adoption of Decree-Law 48/2025 in April 2025 sent seismic waves through the European hemp and CBD sector.
-The new measure, passed under the guise of public order and security, effectively reclassifies Cannabidiol (CBD)—including products derived from industrial hemp—as narcotics.
+The new measure, passed under the guise of public order and security and converted with amendments into Law 80/2025 in June 2025, treats hemp inflorescences and flower-derived products—including Cannabidiol (CBD) extracted from hemp flowers—as narcotics.
 This decision has grave implications for hemp growers, retailers, e-commerce operators, and wellness brands shipping into or operating in Italy.

 This article provides an up-to-date breakdown of the ban’s scope, enforcement actions, compliance challenges, and looming legal uncertainties.

-Under Decree-Law 48/2025 and related administrative court rulings (source, source), all forms of CBD and many hemp derivatives—whether for oral consumption, vaping, cosmetic use, or floral display—are now treated as narcotics.
+Under Decree-Law 48/2025 and related administrative court rulings (source, source), hemp inflorescences and flower-derived CBD products—whether for oral consumption, vaping, cosmetic use, or floral display—are treated as narcotics.
+CBD derived exclusively from the seeds, leaves, and stalks of certified industrial hemp remains outside the flower ban, though in practice it faces heavy documentation demands and seizure risk.
 Key features include:

-The only permitted products remain those specifically authorized as medicinal cannabis under prescription, with strict controls and traceability maintained by national health authorities (details).
+The only permitted products remain those specifically authorized as medicinal cannabis under prescription, with strict controls and traceability maintained by national health authorities (details), plus hemp-seed foods and seed/stalk-derived CBD products that fall outside the inflorescence ban.

 Since passage of Decree-Law 48/2025, Italian law enforcement and health authorities have conducted an aggressive crackdown, including: